Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 such as `printAllSessions` and `printQueryResults`.
 Both essentially do the same thing, and I can refactor `resolveSessionView` to take in an argument of `List<String>` so it would work with both the search logic and standard view.

+### Reflection
+**MEGA PRODUCTIVE DAY** I might've still hated on scanner *but*, it turned out to work quite smoothly when you don't try to solve both `byteArrayInput` and `Mockito` whilst trying to further progress your tests/code.
+Especially if 2 of the issues turned out to be standard warnings that are quuuuite *recent*...

+I might work more today, but odds are not.
+Got an early hospital visit the next day (01/14), so I'll not push myself to work anymore unless a 💡 hits.